timetag/timetag.github.io/README.md

 ETA, the extensible time tag analyzer, is an event driven programming language with graphical user interface for analyzing, plotting, and fitting of time tagged data.

-## What is time resolved measurements and how ETA can help you with that?
+## What is time resolved measurements and how ETA can help you with that

 Time resolved measurements are widely used for many research field, including